Argano-DEX/Argano-Contracts/README.md

 # Argano-Contracts
-This is our smart-contracts that are situated on Polygon Mainnet
+Argano’s core smart contracts.
+Their test versions are already deployed on the Polygon mainnet